tuneshwarpyjamaa/tsl/README.md

 ### Internal Communications
 - **Slack**: #general, #editorial, #tech
-- **Email**: internal@themandatewire.com
+- **Email**: internal@thesouthline.com
 - **Wiki**: Internal knowledge base

 ### Emergency Contacts
-- **Technical Issues**: tech-support@themandatewire.com
+For urgent matters outside of business hours, please contact:

+- **IT Support**: support@thesouthline.com
-- **Editorial Issues**: editorial@themandatewire.com
+- **Editorial Emergencies**: editor@thesouthline.com
-- **Security Incidents**: security@themandatewire.com
+- **Security Issues**: security@thesouthline.com

 ---

-*This document is for internal use only and contains confidential information about The Mandate Wire's operations, technology, and procedures.
+*This document is for internal use only and contains confidential information about The South Line's operations, technology, and procedures.
 Unauthorized distribution is prohibited.*